Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Materials and Methods

 \subsubsection{Evidence synthesis}

 The aforementioned data streams and expert knowledge were integrated into a coherent modeling framework via a Bayesian evidence synthesis approach \citep{deangelis}.
-Following the works of \cite{flaxman}, \cite{monod} and \cite{chatzilena}, the modeling process is separated into a latent epidemic process and an observation process in an effort to reduce sensitivity to observation noise and to allow for more flexibility in modeling different forms of data.
+Following the works of \cite{flaxman}, \cite{monod} and \cite{chatzilena}, the modeling process is decomposed into the latent epidemic process and the observation model to facilitate clarity.
 Figure \ref{fig:functional_relationships} shows the functional relationships between data sources, modeled outputs and parameters in this study.
 The components of the Bayesian hierarchical model are laid out in the remainder of Section \ref{section:mod_framework}.
+All parts of the modeling process are country-specific, therefore a country index has been omitted in the following for brevity.